Can I apply and get credits for other online courses, from WU or other universities, than the ones listed here?

 I get confused by the start dates on edX which differ from this site or the course description.

-The information on this website is leading, as it is tailored specifically to ‘Virtual Exchange’ students.
+The information on the Virtual Exchange website and OSIRIS is leading, as it is tailored specifically to ‘Virtual Exchange’ students.
 The information provided on edX is for all general participants worldwide.

 Can I apply for these online courses while being an exchange student at Wageningen University & Research?